scenerystack/community/docs/reference/api/sun/AquaRadioButton.md

 # AquaRadioButton

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/sun/blob/main/js/AquaRadioButton.ts](https://github.com/phetsims/sun/blob/main/js/AquaRadioButton.ts) for the most up-to-date information.

 ## Overview

 AquaRadioButton is a radio button whose look is similar to macOS' Aqua theme.
 The button is circular and